Arthur Channell: Legal career

 Channell was admitted at the Inner Temple on 24 January 1859 and was called to the bar in 1863.
 He specialized in local government work, and while his career did not progress rapidly, he became Queen's Counsel in 1885.
 Channell was Recorder of Rochester and also a member of the Council of Legal Education from 1888 to 1897.
 He became a bencher in 1891 and was vice-chairman of the General Council of the Bar from 1896 to 1897.
-He was knighted in 1897 when he became a Judge of the High Court.
+He was knighted in 1897 when he became a Judge of the High Court, initially being selected for the Commercial Court despite having little background in that area.

 He tried Richard Archer Prince for the murder of the actor William Terriss in 1898.
 The jury found Prince guilty but insane, and he was sent to Broadmoor Criminal Lunatic Asylum.
+He also tried the Stratton Brothers case in 1905.

 In 1914 he retired and was sworn of the Privy Council.
 He was a member of the Judicial Committee of the Privy Council Prize Court Appeals from 1916 to 1921, where he was involved in the case of the German hospital ship Ophelia.